 The Lammerklamm demonstrates the imposing power of nature.
 The narrow valley was carved out by glaciers during the Ice Age (that is approximately 15,000 to 30,000 years ago), while the water released by the melting ice left behind a narrow gorge flanked by steep cliffs.
 The Lammer river gorge is one of the most impressive natural wonders in all of Salzburger Land.
 The gorge has been accessible to visitors since 1884 and can be explored from May until the end of October.

 The secured walkways running alongside the rocky walls of the gorge make visits as safe as can be.
 The path leads down to the torrential waters and to some absolutely beautiful lookout points.
 A bridge located at a narrow point also allows you to cross over to the far side of the gorge.
 We spent about 2 hours exploring the gorge and the trail.
 It is 35 minutes away and you can easily add it to your trip to Bad Gastein.
+This ended up being one of our favorite stops during our day trips from Salzburg, Austria!

 See the Golden Roof and colorful town of Innsbruck